David-B-M/cmsc447-sp2024-himalayans/Frontend/README.md

 (You will also need to run this if you ever get an error like this:
 `sh: react-scripts: command not found`)

+You also need to download Phaser.
+You can download it by running `npm install phaser@v3.80.1` or download Phaser from this link https://phaser.io/download/stable

 Subsequent times you should be able to just run `npm start`

 P.S.
 If you have errors for allowing legacy code, try running this instead of plain `npm start`.